tardate/LittleCodingKata/ruby/modern_front_end_development_for_rails/README.md

-# Modern Front-End Development for Rails
+# #154 Front-End Development for Rails

 Notes on the book Modern Front-End Development for Rails, By Noel Rappin, pubished by The Pragmatic Programmers.